EncoreTechnologies/blog/content/blog/2017/11/stackstorm-inquiries.md

 +--------------------------+------------------------+-----------------+-----------------+-----------------+
 ```

-This action is very powerful and could potentially cause harm, so in the
+This action is very powerful and could potentially cause harm if the user
-following sections we'll detail how to add 2-factor authentication to
+restarted a more system critical service.
+In the following sections we'll
-this workflow so that services aren't accidentally restarted without
+detail how to add 2-factor authentication to this workflow so that services
-proper approval.
+aren't accidentally restarted without proper approval.

 ## Hard Coded 2-factor

 Our service restart action definitely should not be allowed to run arbitrarily
 and we would like to confirm this action prior to executing.
 To accomplish this
-we're going to utilize the StackStorm inquiry feature by insert a new task
+we're going to utilize the StackStorm inquiry feature by inserting a new task
 in the workflow.
-This task will execute the `core.ask` action and retrieve
+This task will execute the `core.ask` action which pauses
-our approval string.
+the workflow and waits for the user to input an approval string.

 **actions/service_restart_v2.yaml**
 ```yaml